anubxc/anubxc/README.md

 I'm a student passionate about **Web Development** and **Data Analysis**.

-- ✅ Completed: HTML, CSS
+- ✅ Completed: HTML, CSS, Javascript
-- 🚀 Learning: JavaScript, React
+- 🚀 Learning:React
 - 🎯 Goal: Turning ideas and imaginations into functional code
 - 🎧 I enjoy building side projects and listening to music